-Compact binary coalescences (CBC), containing some combination of neutron stars (NS) and black holes (BH), are the most promising sources for first detection with advanced gravitational wave (GW) detectors.
-Compact binaries formed from stellar binary progenitors, which have historically been considered the most probable sources, are expected to circularize due to gravitational-wave emission prior to reaching the sensitive band of advanced detectors.
-However, other types of dynamically formed CBC sources covering a large range of component masses, spins and eccentricities are also possible.
-For example, dynamically formed compact binaries may retain significant residual eccentricity when they enter the sensitive band of Advanced LIGO and Advanced Virgo.
-The inspiral and merger-ringdown (IMR) of these eccentric binary black holes (eBBH) may therefore be a promising candidate for gravitational-wave detection.
-A detection of these sources would provide information regarding the viability of several proposed dynamical formation mechanisms, and a measurement of the eccentricity would help discriminate among those scenarios.
-However, standard CBC searches using quasi-circular IMR waveforms from stellar-mass binaries will not detect these systems for eccentricities e > 0.05 [10], so a dedicated search for these potential sources is required.
-Targeting this parameter space with a burst method, which does not rely on templates, creates a search which is robust to a variety of features that may create mis-match between the observed signal and BBH template banks, including high mass ratios, mis-aligned spins, and/or deviations from general relativity.
+Compact binary coalescences (CBC), containing combinations of neutron stars (NS) and black holes (BH), are among the most efficient emitters of gravitational waves.
+Compact binaries formed from stellar mass progenitors have historically been considered the most probable sources.
+Binary black hole systems recently discovered by LIGO, started to probe the emerging CBC population.
+Detected BBH systems have close component masses, have little evidence for components spins and exhibit no deviations from circular orbits.
+Such sources can be efficiently detected with the matched filter searches using quasi-circular CBC templates.
+However, other potential types of CBC sources covering a large range of component masses, spins and eccentricities are also possible.
+A detection of these sources would provide information regarding the viability of several proposed binary formation mechanisms and would help discriminate among different formation models.
+Targeting this wider parameter space of CBC sources with a burst analysis method, which does not rely on templates, creates a search which is robust to a variety of features including high mass ratios, higher order modes, misaligned spins, eccentric orbits and/or deviations from general relativity, that may create mismatch between the observed signal and simulated CBC templates,

-The focus of previous gravitational-wave searches for compact-object (CO) binaries has centered on quasicircular systems, since gravitational waves are known to circularize binaries, and there is ample time to circularize if the system was formed from a stellar binary progenitor.
+The focus of previous gravitational-wave searches for CBC sources has centered on quasicircular systems, because there is ample time to circularize the orbit if the system was formed from a stellar binary progenitor.
 However, more recent theoretical work has suggested that galactic nuclei and globular clusters may be promising settings for the formation of dynamical capture binaries.
 Since these systems can form with large eccentricities and very small initial separations, there is good reason to expect that a significant amount of eccentricity will remain when the binaries evolve into the Advanced LIGO (aLIGO) band.
-In galactic centers, mass segregation around the central massive BH can lead to large densities of stellar mass BHs.
-The Fokker-Planck model used in [11] suggests that our galactic nucleus should have ~ 2000 BHs and ~ 400 NSs in the central 0.1 pc.
-In [12, 13], the event rate for the formation of BH-BH binaries from GW capture in this setting was estimated to be between 0.01 and 1.0 yr-1 Gpc-3, with corresponding Advanced LIGO detection rates of $\approx 1 - 10^2$ yr-1.
-The formation of BH-NS binaries is estimated to be $\sim 1\%$ of this rate [12].
+Current CBC searches using quasi-circular CBC waveforms from stellar-mass binaries will not efficiently detect these systems for eccentricities $e > \sim 0.05$ [?], therefore dedicated burst searches for these potential sources would be a viable alternative.